Crypto Law in Australia

 Since 2017, crypto exchanges have benefitted from the legal status of regulated exchanges that can provide for the legal purchase, sale or swap of cryptos, provided that these crypto exchanges register with Australian Transaction Reports and Analysis Centre (AUSTRAC) and comply with anti-money laundering (AML) and counter terrorism financing (CTF) obligations.

-Despite a less aggressive approach by the Australian Securities and Investment Commission (ASIC), the Australian regulator has adopted in recent times a more assertive enforcement approach to participants in the crypto market. (see recent cases).
+Despite a less aggressive approach by the Australian Securities and Investment Commission (ASIC), the Australian regulator has adopted in recent times a more assertive enforcement approach to participants in the crypto market (see recent cases).

 Regulation of Crypto